About Eating Disorders

 • Self-esteem overly related to body image

-• Anorexia Nervosa is the 3rd most common chronic illness in girls ages 15-19.
+• 3rd most common chronic illness in girls ages 15-19.
 It affects approximately 1 percent of women and .3 percent of men

 Learn more about Anorexia from the National Eating Disorders Association.